PENSIONS

 State Pension

-(Please note – this is for information only and does not constitute advice.
-This is a potentially complex area and for further information or to obtain a State Pension statement please visit the government website at https://www.gov.uk/browse/working/state-pension)
+(Please note: This is for information only and does not constitute advice.
+This is a potentially complex area, and for further details or to request a State Pension statement, please visit the government website at https://www.gov.uk/browse/working/state-pension)

-The State Pension is a regular payment from the government that you may claim once you reach State Pension age.
-Eligibility depends on your National Insurance (NI) record and requires a minimum number of paid or credited contributions.
+The State Pension is a regular income paid by the UK government once you reach State Pension age.
+Your entitlement is based on your National Insurance (NI) record and the number of qualifying years you have built up through work, self-employment, or credited contributions.

 State Pension Age